o-pylypiv/Project2_Guess-the-Flag/README.md

 # Project2

-Project2 is a simple quiz app that tests the user's knowledge of different countries.
+Project2 is a simple quiz app that tests the user's knowledge of different countries flags.

 ## Table of Contents